freebasic/fbfrog/readme.txt

 - Allow to presets to download and extract tarballs, and then register some of the extracted files as input files for parsing

-- Support parsing separate library-version-specific files and then combining their ASTs with a simple diff algorithm to create a binding that supports multiple versions of that library through a version #define

 - Improve FB parser to allow re-importing generated bindings, this could be used to amend bindings much more easily than re-making from scratch (which may require downloading many tarballs for different versions of the library),